Introduction to City Contracts

 The City makes a variety of written contracts to conduct City business.
 A contract might include the exchange of money, often includes “legal terms” or consequences, and requires signatures.

-The name of the document doesn’t matter – a contract could also be called an agreement or memorandum of understanding.
+The name of the document doesn’t matter – a contract could also be called an agreement or memorandum of understanding (MOU).

 Responsibilities

-Departments have primary responsibility for their contracts.
-Subject Matter Experts (SMEs) should work with the department’s contract specialists to develop the contract and scope of work.
+Departments have primary responsibility for their contracts, from start to finish.
+Subject Matter Experts (SMEs) should work with the department’s contract specialists to negotiate scope of work, price, duration, and other key terms of your contract (when applicable).
+These topics are referred to as the business deal.

-The Attorney’s Office is responsible for creating contract templates, negotiating legal terms, and other legal support.
-If your department needs legal support from the Attorney’s Office, fill out one of these forms.
+The Attorney’s Office is responsible for the legal work.
+This includes creating contract templates, drafting and negotiating legal terms, and other legal support.
+If your department needs legal support with a contract, fill out one of these forms.
 Send the completed form to the Assistant City Attorney (ACA) assigned to your department:

 Who can sign a contract?